Force over Distance: Chapter 14

 “Because, even after we got life support back, it took about seven hours of sustained work to drag Rush out of Destiny’s systems.
 And to do that, I had to be with him.”

-Wray looked him in the eye, her expression carefully neutral, her delicate shoulders straight.
+Wray’s expression was neutral, her delicate shoulders straight.
 Young had never been so grateful for her professionalism.
 “I see,” she said.

 “Yes,” she said, her voice soft.
 “You do.”
 She glanced at Rush.
-“The question is, how much of this should the crew be told?
+“The question is, how much should the crew be told?
 And—” her eyes flicked to TJ.
 “Who knows already?”

 “Only TJ, Eli, and Greer,” Young said.